NativeScript/docs-v7/navigation.md

 var topmost = frameModule.topmost();
 ```

-There are several ways to perform navigation, which one to use depends on the needs of your app.
+There are several ways to perform navigation and which one to use depends on the needs of your app.

 ### Navigate by Page Name

-You can navigate to the topmost frame of a page specified by its file name.
+Perhaps the simplest way to navigate is by specifying the file name of the page to which you want to navigate.

 ``` JavaScript
 topmost.navigate("details-page");